braedon-projects/website-personal/README.md

 	```
 	python main.py
 	```
 1. The project should now be accessible through your broswer at http://127.0.0.1:4321/.
-We recommend [Chrome](https://www.google.com/chrome/).
+We recommend using [Google Chrome](https://www.google.com/chrome/).

 *If you wish to see the app on the live website, follow this link: https://softwareqa.ue.r.appspot.com/*